surya-vishnubhatt/surya-vishnubhatt/README.md

 - I’m currently majoring in Biomedical Engineering at UC Davis.
 - I'm also an undergraduate researcher at the Korf Lab (https://github.com/KorfLab).
 - I'm currently working on a project in the quality assessment of protein structures using the Alpha Fold DB.
+- I'm also working on a project that tracks eye movement and uses AI to identify potential neurological disorders.
 - I’m looking to collaborate on any cool or interesting projects!
 - How to reach me: spvishnubhatt@ucdavis.edu